Soccer-World-Ageless Pirlo still pulling the strings for Italy

 There is nothing muscular or physical about Pirlo's game, however.
 His elegant, unhurried and thoughtful style can put a smile on the face of the purists and his favoured role as a deep-lying playmaker makes him something of a rarity in modern football.

-Pirlo retains the ability to spray 40-metre passes over and through the opposing defence even if there have been recent occasions when he has been harried out of his stride, such as the 2013 Champions League quarter-final for Juventus against Bayern Munich.
+Pirlo retains the ability to spray 40-metre passes over and through the opposing defence even if there have been recent occasions when he has been harried out of his stride, such as last season's Champions League quarter-final for Juventus against Bayern Munich.

 Described by former coach Marcello Lippi as a "silent leader", Italy sorely missed his influence at the 2010 finals, when a calf injury forced him out of the opening group two group games.

-He returned for Euro 2012, however, and led Italy to the final, scoring a trademark free kick against Croatia and producing a nonchalant dinked 'Panenka' penalty in the quarter-final shootout against England that might have demoralised his opponents.
+He returned for Euro 2012, however, and led Italy to the final, scoring a trademark free kick against Croatia and producing a nonchalant "Panenka"-style chipped penalty in the quarter-final shootout against England that might have demoralised his opponents.

-Raised at Brescia, Pirlo was signed by Inter Milan as a teenager but, unable to break into the team, was farmed out on loan to Reggina and then back at Brescia.
+Raised at Brescia, Pirlo was signed by Inter Milan as a teenager but, unable to break into the team, was farmed out on loan to Reggina and then Brescia.

 He was initially an attacking midfielder but developed his liking for the deeper role during his loan at Brescia, where Roberto Baggio was the main creative force in attack.